catseye/BefOS/README.md

 ------------------

 *   Clean up the code base
-*   Rebrand the thing because I don't like the name BefOS
-*   Update the README
 *   Document the entry points
 *   Abstract "main loop" out of bekernel.s, into editor.s
 *   Translate all tools to Python?
 Or at least Perl.
-*   Switch to unreal mode on boot
+*   Switch to unreal mode on boot -- note, would no longer be pure 8086
 *   Allow editing memory pages
     *   "current page" also needs "current device"
     *   can be just the base RAM for now